- Radical new design with coupe-like silhouette, yet spaciousness of prestige sedan

 The Intersection of Tradition and Technology

-The Sounds of Near Silence – or Great Music
+The Sounds of Near Silence—or Stirring Music

 Lexus tuned the LS exhaust to convey a more authoritative tone, yet also designed the cabin to ensure utterly quiet cruising.
-New sound suppression methods further hush the environment compared to previous LS models.
+New sound suppression methods further hush the environment compared even to the super-quiet previous LS models.
 Active Noise Control quiets the cabin even more by detecting the sound of the engine coming into the vehicle and cancelling certain frequencies using antiphase sound from the audio speakers.

 Advanced Safety Features and Driver Support